Explosions in two Syrian cities kill at least three

 Reuters journalists saw mangled mini buses and a smashed yellow taxi being dragged away from the area later.

-"We heard a big explosion," said a resident of the nearby Souq Sarouja neighbourhood.
+"We heard a big explosion," said a resident of the nearby Souq Sarouja neighborhood.
 "The security forces have blocked off the area now."

 The bombings dealt another blow to a crumbling U.N.-backed truce.
 Fifty out of a planned total of 300 United Nations observers are now in Syria to monitor the ceasefire declared on April 12, but their presence has not halted the violence.